 First are the Nonsteroidal Anti-Inflammatory Drugs or NSAIDs, designed to relieve arthritis pain.
 This type of medicine lessens pain by decreasing prostaglandins.
-This in turn ensures ease of movements, as well as enabling them to exercise.
+This in turn ensures ease of movement, as well as enables them to exercise.
 But, NSAIDs are not without side effects, prolonged use of these medicines may cause liver or kidney damage.
-So, it would be wise to use them with a veterinarian’s prescription.
+So, using them with a veterinarian’s prescription would be wise.

-Second type of medications are the cartilage protectors.
+The second type of medication is cartilage protectors.
 These medicines help to reduce cartilage damage and degeneration.
 They are also useful in promoting joint structures and reducing inflammation.
 The use of this medicine also requires a veterinarian’s prescription.

-The third type are the joint supplements.
+The third type is joint supplements.
 They contain chondroitin and glucosamine which are naturally produced in all warm-blooded animals.
-The use of these supplements are useful in reducing stiffness and pain in dogs with arthritis.
+The use of these supplements is useful in reducing stiffness and pain in dogs with arthritis.
 Researchers have found that if dogs receive joint supplements in their youth and during their whole life, it can slow down the development of arthritis.
 This type of medicine is also the safest of the three.

 To sum up, have the strength to face the reality of Arthritis.
 It is only a disease and it can be treated.
 Proper medication and sensible management can make the experience nearly painless for your dog.

 Although, it may bring some changes to the life of your precious friend with your care and concern he/she can live a longer and much happier life.